 10] Generate a Wireless Network Report

-The report can help you diagnose the problem, or at least give you some relevant information that might help in getting the problem fixed.
+The report can help you diagnose the problem or at least provide relevant information that might help fix it.
 To generate a wireless network report, open an elevated CMD type the following and hit Enter:

 netsh wlan show wlanreport.